nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 }
 ```

-At the top of our `handleResponse()` function, we have simplified it to a more cleaner series of if or else statements.
-With this block of code, we wont have to implement any error handling in the another function we are going to modify, `displayJsonResponse()`.
+At the top of our `handleResponse()` function, we have simplified it to a cleaner series of if-else statements.
+This block of code eliminates the need for error handling in the `displayJsonResponse()` function, which we're going to modify after we have made a small modification to our `handleReceivedTextMessage()` function.

 ## Modifying our `handleReceivedTextMessage()` function.